-Instead of running from a siren, Doug Wolfberg runs towards them.
+Instead of running from a siren, Doug Wolfberg runs toward them.

 Since the age of 16, he has worked as an EMS provider, both volunteering his EMS skills and holding paid positions.